Reflections On the Grand Experiment: By a Crunchy Betty

 The first thing you’ve gotta do is adjust your expectations.

 You need to understand that what you see in the magazine and on the TV is not real.
 Stop aiming for it, because it is simply not real.
 Let your hair go another day between washes and tie it back and forget about it.
-Soon enough you’ll realise that it’s not dirty, you just thought it was.
+Soon enough you’ll realize that it’s not dirty, you just thought it was.

 How often do you think about other people’s hair in your day?
 Not that often, I bet.
 That’s how often anyone is thinking about yours.
 So lighten up and stop putting so much effort into something that nobody is paying attention to anyway.